PragLab/SAMPLE/README.md

 	Then run SAMPLE.exe to open up the GUI and setup the time-lapse scan.
 	'SAMPLE.ico' icon file must be placed in the same folder as the executable, for SAMPLE to work.

+    Before running SAMPLE, the scanner must have a WIA compatible driver installed on the system, otherwise the scanner will not be recognized by the script.

 	To run the source code (SOURCE/SAMPLE.py), you must have a python interpeter version 3.6 or newer.
 	You will also need to install Pillow if it is not installed in your python build.
 	This can be done from the python console using the following command: